jnozzi/cocoadev.com/markdown/NSSystemDefinedEvents.md

-Does enyone know where I can find documentation for an General/NSEvent for type General/NSSystemDefined?
+Does enyone know where I can find documentation for an NSEvent for type NSSystemDefined?
 I have found precious little.
 Thanks!